-Doctor of Medicine / Master of Arts in Clinical Investigation
+Doctor of Medicine / Master of Science in Clinical Investigation

 Combining medical education with training and experience in clinical research prepares clinician-researchers to improve patient health as well as healthcare.
 The dual degree program is appealing to those students who are interested in pursuing careers in the areas of medicine and clinical research in either an academic environment or pharmaceutical or biotechnology industry setting.